chrisguest75/docker_examples/60_heredocs/README.md

 Demonstrate how to use HEREDOC in a Dockerfile.

+ℹ️ NOTES:

-ℹ️ NOTE: Top of dockerfile to tell docker which syntax to use `# syntax=docker/dockerfile:1.4`
+* Top of dockerfile to tell docker which syntax to use `# syntax=docker/dockerfile:1.4`
+* HEREDOCS can be placed inside Dockerfile HEREDOCS.

 ## 🏠 Build